 - 1. No running or horseplay is permitted in our buildings. - 2.
-All unsafe conditions must be reported to a teacher or administrator immediately.

-- The use of or being under the influence of liquor or controlled substances on school property or at school sponsored events is prohibited. - 4.
+All unsafe conditions must be reported to a teacher or administrator immediately. - 3.
+The use of or being under the influence of liquor or controlled substances on school property or at school sponsored events is prohibited. - 4.
 Standing on desks, chairs, or boxes is prohibited. - 5.
 All necessary PPE equipment must be utilized if needed for class or an activity.
 For example, all lab science classes require goggles. - 6.
 Young children through 6th Grade must sit with and have direct parental supervision at ALL SPORTING EVENTS.
 Students will not be allowed to roam freely throughout the stadium/gym.
-Failure to follow these guidelines will result in - 7.
+Failure to follow these guidelines will result in parents being contacted to take students home. - 7.
 The burning of candles is prohibited. - 8.
-Game Supervision: As a game supervisor, you have the same authority as a faculty member in a classroom.
+Game Supervision: There will be an appointed game supervisor at each game.
+As a game supervisor, you have the same authority as a faculty member in a classroom.
 Steps for problems at games: - a) Give a warning - b) If no improvement occurs, ask person(s) to leave. - c) Contact local law enforcement authorities. - d) Give a full report to the administrator. - e) Be visible and observant.
 This method usually prevents 99% of problems.